List of medications for dry cough. Review of cough reflex suppressants. What you need to know during treatment

 Acute cough:

-aspiration - ingestion of foreign objects into the respiratory tract;
+aspiration - entry into the respiratory tract foreign objects;

 inhalation of irritants(house and library dust, chemical products, powders)

-SARS is the most common cause of acute cough, which is accompanied by nasal congestion and discharge, pain or a sore throat, and general malaise.
-After ARVI, the cough can persist for several weeks.
+ARVI is the most common reason acute cough, which is accompanied by nasal congestion and discharge, pain or a sore throat, general malaise.
+After an acute respiratory viral infection, a cough may persist for several weeks.

-acute bronchitis - begins with an increase in temperature and is manifested by a cough with mucous sputum
+acute bronchitis– begins with a rise in temperature and is manifested by a cough with mucous sputum

-whooping cough - a painful, unproductive cough in children and some adults;
+whooping cough is a painful, non-productive cough in children and some adults;

-pneumonia - begins acutely with a rise in temperature and is manifested by general weakness, malaise, headache
+pneumonia – begins acutely with an increase in temperature and is manifested by general weakness, malaise, headache

-pleurisy - associated with pain in the flank that gets worse with deep breathing
+pleurisy – associated with pain in the side, which intensifies with deep breathing

 Chronic cough:

-Lung cancer - excruciating cough, chest pain, hemoptysis, shortness of breath, weight loss
+Lung cancer - painful cough, pain in chest, hemoptysis, shortness of breath, weight loss

 Chronical bronchitis– prolonged productive cough

-left ventricular failure arising against the background of ischemic heart disease or heart defects - the cough is accompanied by the separation of mucous sputum, often mixed with blood.
-It is necessary to pay attention to the presence of other signs of heart failure: shortness of breath, edema, weakness
+left ventricular failure, which occurs against the background of coronary artery disease or heart defects - a cough is accompanied by the discharge of mucous sputum, often mixed with blood.
+It is necessary to pay attention to the presence of other signs of heart failure: shortness of breath, swelling, weakness

-taking certain medications- taking ACE inhibitors, -blockers, cytostatics can provoke a cough.
-The cough usually disappears after drug withdrawal.
+taking some medicines – taking ACE inhibitors, -blockers, cytostatics can provoke coughing.
+The cough usually disappears after stopping the medications

-Such funds inhibit the cough center in the medulla oblongata or reduce the sensitivity of the mucous membrane of the respiratory tract to irritants:
+Such drugs suppress the cough center in medulla oblongata or reduce the sensitivity of the mucous membrane of the respiratory tract to irritants:

-drugs that suppress the cough center- products containing codeine, dectromethorphan, paxeladine, tusuprex, butamirate
+drugs that suppress the cough center– products containing codeine, dectromethorphan, paxeladin, tusuprex, butamirate

 drugs that reduce the sensitivity of the mucous membrane of the respiratory tract to irritants- libexin

-Methylmorphine (codeine) Expressedly reduces the excitability of the cough center.
-It provides the duration of the blockade of the cough reflex for 4-6 hours.
-Currently, codeine is used infrequently and is used in short courses due to its ability to depress the respiratory center, which leads to a decrease in ventilation.
-May cause drowsiness, constipation.
-With prolonged use, it can cause addiction and drug dependence.
+Methylmorphine (codeine) Markedly reduces the excitability of the cough center.
+It provides a duration of blockade of the cough reflex for 4-6 hours.
+Currently, codeine is used infrequently and is used in short courses due to its ability to depress respiratory center, which leads to reduced ventilation.
+May cause drowsiness and constipation.
+With long-term use it can cause addiction and drug dependence.
 Contraindicated during pregnancy and children under 2 years of age.
-It is not recommended to combine with alcohol, sleeping pills, analgesics, psychotropic.
+It is not recommended to combine with alcohol, sleeping pills, analgesics, or psychotropic drugs.

-Method of administration and dosage Inside, for adults with pain - 15-60 mg every 3-6 hours, with diarrhea - 30 mg 4 times a day, with a cough - 10-20 mg 4 times a day; for children, these doses are respectively 0.5 mg / kg 4-6 times a day, 0.5 mg / kg 4 times a day and 3-10 mg / kg 4-6 times a day.
+Directions for use and doses Orally, for adults for pain - 15-60 mg every 3-6 hours, for diarrhea - 30 mg 4 times a day, for cough - 10-20 mg 4 times a day; for children, these doses are respectively 0.5 mg/kg 4–6 times a day, 0.5 mg/kg 4 times a day and 3–10 mg/kg 4–6 times a day.
 IM is administered in the same doses as for enteral administration.
 The highest daily dose is 120 mg.

-Dextromethorphan The synthetic analogue of codeine is not inferior to it in antitussive activity.
-The ability to depress the respiratory center, cause constipation, addiction is significantly less than that of codeine.
+Dextromethorphan A synthetic analogue of codeine, not inferior to it in antitussive activity.
+The ability to depress the respiratory center, cause constipation, and addiction is much less than that of codeine.
 Contraindicated during pregnancy and children under 2 years of age.
-Cannot be combined with alcohol, sleeping pills, analgesics, psychotropic (pronounced depression of the central nervous system, respiration), amiodarone (toxicity increases).
+Cannot be combined with alcohol, sleeping pills, analgesics, psychotropic drugs (severe depression of the central nervous system, respiration), amiodarone (increased toxicity).

-Currently, new antitussives are more often used, free from these disadvantages (they do not cause constipation, addiction and addiction, do not depress respiration, do not affect intestinal motility), the so-called non-narcotic antitussives.
-These include glaucine, which has a selective central action.
+Currently, new antitussives that are free from these disadvantages are more often used (they do not cause constipation, addiction or addiction, do not depress breathing, do not affect intestinal motility), the so-called non-narcotic antitussives.
+These include glaucine, which has a selective central effect.

 Centrally acting antitussives (non-narcotic)

-They inhibit sensitive receptors and tension receptors of the mucous membrane of the respiratory tract and partially suppress the central link of the cough reflex, without inhibiting the respiratory center.
-It should be noted that for oxeladine and butamirate, in addition to antitussive action, bronchodilator is characteristic.
+They inhibit sensitive receptors and tension receptors of the mucous membrane of the respiratory tract and partially suppress the central part of the cough reflex without inhibiting the respiratory center.
+It should be noted that oxeladine and butamirate, in addition to the antitussive effect, are characterized by bronchodilator action.
 Butamirate also exhibits secretolytic and anti-inflammatory effects.
-The group of antitussive non-narcotic drugs of central action is also indicated for cough associated with irritation of the mucous membranes of the upper (supraglottic) parts of the respiratory tract, irritation of the mucous membranes of the nasopharynx and oropharynx, due to infectious or irritative inflammation.
+Antitussive group non-narcotic drugs central action is also indicated for cough associated with irritation of the mucous membranes of the upper (supraglottic) respiratory tract, irritation of the mucous membranes of the nasopharynx and oropharynx, due to infectious or irritative inflammation.

-Oxeladin (Tusuprex, Paxeladin) Synthetic antitussive agent that selectively acts on the cough center.
-When applied, nausea, vomiting, drowsiness are rarely possible.
+Oxeladin (Tusuprex, Paxeladin) A synthetic antitussive agent that selectively acts on the cough center.
+When used, nausea, vomiting, and drowsiness are rarely possible.

-Method of administration and dosage Inside.
-Adults - 1 caps.
-2-3 times or 2-5 scoops per day, children (only syrup) - 1 scoop of syrup per 10 kg of body weight per day; children under 4 years old - 1-2, from 4 to 15 - 2-3 measuring spoons per day.
+Directions for use and doses Inside.
+Adults - 1 capsule.
+2–3 times or 2–5 measuring spoons per day, for children (syrup only) - 1 measuring spoon of syrup per 10 kg of body weight per day; children under 4 years old - 1-2, from 4 to 15 - 2-3 scoops per day.

-Butamirate Antitussive agent that selectively acts on the cough center.
-It has a moderately pronounced expectorant and anti-inflammatory effect, reduces airway resistance, improves respiratory function.
+Butamirate An antitussive agent that selectively acts on the cough center.
+Has a moderate expectorant and anti-inflammatory effect, reduces airway resistance, improves function indicators external respiration.
 Take before meals.
-In rare cases, when applied, nausea, diarrhea, dizziness are possible.
+In rare cases, nausea, diarrhea, and dizziness may occur during use.
 Not recommended in the first trimester, during lactation.
 Children over 3 years old can be prescribed syrup, over 12 years old - tablets.

-Method of administration and dosage Inside, the dose is determined depending on the age.
+Directions for use and doses Inside, the dose is determined depending on age.

-To suppress cough, peripheral agents are also used.
-These include tablets for sucking in the mouth or syrups and teas containing plant extracts of eucalyptus, acacia, licorice, wild cherry, linden, etc., glycerin, honey, which have an enveloping effect and create a protective layer on the mucous membrane of the respiratory tract ( mostly upper sections).
+Peripheral agents are also used to suppress cough.
+These include tablets for resorption in the mouth or syrups and teas containing plant extracts of eucalyptus, acacia, licorice, wild cherry, linden, etc., glycerin, honey, which have an enveloping effect and create a protective layer on the mucous membrane of the respiratory tract ( mainly in the upper sections).

-Prenoxdiazine (Libexin) Combined synthetic antitussive drug.
-Slightly inhibits the cough center, without oppressing breathing.
+Prenoxdiazine (Libexin) Synthetic antitussive drug of combined action.
+Slightly inhibits the cough center without depressing breathing.
 It has a local anesthetic, direct antispasmodic effect, reduces the excitability of peripheral receptors, and prevents the development of bronchospasm.
-The tablets should be swallowed without chewing (otherwise numbness, numbness of the oral mucosa may occur).
-In pregnancy, it should be administered with extreme caution.
+The tablets should be swallowed without chewing (otherwise numbness and insensitivity of the oral mucosa may occur).
+During pregnancy, it should be prescribed with extreme caution.

-Method of administration and dosage Inside, without chewing (to avoid numbness of the oral mucosa), 3-4 times a day: adults - usually 100 mg (in severe cases - 200 mg), children - depending on age and body weight, usually 25 –50 mg.
-In preparation for bronchoscopy: 1 hour before the study - 0.9-3.8 mg / kg, in combination with 0.5-1 mg of atropine.
+Directions for use and doses Orally, without chewing (to avoid numbness of the oral mucosa), 3–4 times a day: adults - usually 100 mg (in severe cases- 200 mg each), for children - depending on age and body weight, usually 25–50 mg.
+In preparation for bronchoscopy: 1 hour before the study - 0.9–3.8 mg/kg, in combination with 0.5–1 mg of atropine.

-In the presence of viscous sputum, the patient can be advised to drink plenty of fluids, including herbal remedies.
-Herbal remedies are used that have anti-inflammatory, enveloping, expectorant, bronchodilator effects, reduce irritation of the bronchial mucosa, and increase the cough threshold.
-In the absence of contraindications, for example, vasomotor rhinitis, inhalation of water vapor is also used, by itself or with the addition of sodium chloride or benzoate, sodium bicarbonate - soda, ammonium chloride, plant extracts.
-It helps to moisturize the mucous membrane, has a mild analgesic, anesthetic effects, reduces reflex stimulation of the cough center, improves the rheological properties of secretions and relaxes the smooth muscles of the bronchi.
+If there is viscous sputum, it can be recommended to the patient drinking plenty of fluids, including herbal medicines.
+Are used herbal remedies, having anti-inflammatory, enveloping, expectorant, bronchodilator effects, reducing irritation of the bronchial mucosa, increasing the cough threshold.
+In the absence of contraindications, for example, vasomotor rhinitis, water vapor inhalations are also used, alone or with the addition of sodium chloride or benzoate, sodium bicarbonate - soda, ammonium chloride, plant extracts.
+This promotes hydration of the mucous membrane, has mild analgesic and anesthetic effects, reduces reflex stimulation of the cough center, improves the rheological properties of secretions and relaxes the smooth muscles of the bronchi.

-Along with this, such drugs as thermopsis, ipecacuana increase the gag and cough reflexes, therefore, in children of the first months of life and in patients with damage to the central nervous system, they should not be used: they can cause aspiration, asphyxia, the formation of atelectasis or increase vomiting associated with a cough.
+Along with this, drugs such as thermopsis and ipecac enhance gag and cough reflexes, so in children of the first months of life and in patients with central lesions nervous system they should not be used: they may cause aspiration, asphyxia, atelectasis, or increase vomiting associated with coughing.

 Expectorants

-The mechanism of action of expectorants is based on a decrease in the viscosity of mucus by increasing its volume and, as a result, the removal of bronchial secretions from the respiratory tract.
+The mechanism of action of expectorants is based on reducing the viscosity of mucus by increasing its volume and, as a consequence, removing bronchial secretions from the respiratory tract.
 Most of them actively increase mucus secretion due to reflex irritation of the glands of the bronchial mucosa.
-Iodides, ammonium chloride, sodium bicarbonate, essential oils have a direct secretomotor and secretolytic effect, stimulating proteolysis and sputum hydrolysis.
+Iodides, ammonium chloride, sodium bicarbonate, essential oils have a direct secretomotor and secretolytic effect, stimulating proteolysis and hydrolysis of sputum.

-reflexive drugs- thermopsis, marshmallow, licorice, terpinhydrate, essential oils - when taken orally, they irritate the stomach receptors and reflexively increase the secretion of the salivary glands and mucous glands of the bronchi
+reflex acting drugs- thermopsis, marshmallow, licorice, terpinhydrate, essential oils - when taken orally they have irritant effect on stomach receptors and reflexively enhance secretion salivary glands and mucous glands of the bronchi

-resorptive drugs- sodium and potassium iodide, ammonium chloride, sodium bicarbonate - are absorbed in the gastrointestinal tract, excreted by the bronchial mucosa and increase bronchial secretion, thus thinning phlegm and facilitating expectoration
+resorptive drugs- sodium and potassium iodide, ammonium chloride, sodium bicarbonate - are absorbed into the gastrointestinal tract, secreted by the bronchial mucosa and increase bronchial secretion, thus thinning mucus and facilitating expectoration

-Carbocisteine is only active when taken orally.
-Carbocisteine, in contrast to acetylcysteine, bromhexine and ambroxol, has a mucoregulatory effect, reducing the synthesis of neutral and increasing the production of acidic mucins.
-It also helps to increase the synthesis of IgA by epithelial cells and, significantly reducing the number of goblet cells, especially in the terminal sections of the bronchioles, reduces mucus production, therefore, carbocisteine is not recommended to be combined with drugs that reduce the secretion of bronchial mucus, with poor sputum production, as well as with a tendency to constipation ...
-Carbocisteine restores the normal viscosity and elasticity of mucus, facilitating its excretion, and also reduces the secretion of phlegm.
-In terms of clinical and pharmacological properties, it is close to acetylcysteine.
-Liquefies phlegm by breaking disulfide bonds in glycosaminoglycans.
-Suppresses the local effects of inflammatory mediators.
-Promotes the penetration of antibiotics into the bronchial secretions.
+Carbocisteine is active only when taken orally.
+Carbocysteine, unlike acetylcysteine, bromhexine and ambroxol, has a mucoregulatory effect, reducing the synthesis of neutral mucins and increasing the production of acidic mucins.
+It also helps to increase the synthesis of IgA by epithelial cells and, by significantly reducing the number of goblet cells, especially in the terminal sections of the bronchioles, reduces mucus production, therefore carbocisteine is not recommended to be combined with drugs that reduce the secretion of bronchial mucus, with scanty sputum production, as well as with a tendency to constipation .
+Carbocysteine restores normal viscosity and elasticity of mucus, promoting its elimination, and also reduces sputum secretion.
+Clinical and pharmacological properties are similar to acetylcysteine.
+Thins mucus by breaking disulfide bonds in glycosaminoglycans.
+Inhibits the local effects of inflammatory mediators.
+Promotes the penetration of antibiotics into bronchial secretions.

 Bromhexine reduces the viscosity of sputum if it is not very pronounced.
-Currently, bromhexine is being replaced by the drug of its active metabolite - ambroxol (Ambrohexal).
-Ambroxol not only increases the level of phlegm, but also promotes better excretion.
-Bromhexine, when metabolized in the liver, turns into an active substance - ambroxol.
+Currently, bromhexine is being replaced by the drug of its active metabolite, ambroxol (Ambrohexal).
+Ambroxol not only increases the level of sputum, but also promotes better elimination.
+Bromhexine is metabolized in the liver into active substance- ambroxol.
 Thus, ambroxol is an active metabolite of bromhexine.
 They fragment glycoproteins and glycosaminoglycans of bronchial secretions.
-They have mucolytic (secretolytic) and expectorant effects.
-Provide a weak antitussive agent.
-Bromhexine and ambroxol have the ability to stimulate the production of endogenous pulmonary surfactant, and ambroxol also slows down its degradation.
-The surfactant ensures the stability of alveolar cells during respiration, prevents the alveoli from collapsing, protects them from external adverse factors, and improves the "sliding" of bronchopulmonary secretions along the epithelium of the bronchial mucosa.
-Reducing the viscosity of mucus, improving its sliding significantly increases the fluidity of sputum and facilitates its release from the respiratory tract.
+They have a mucolytic (secretolytic) and expectorant effect.
+They have a weak antitussive effect.
+Bromhexine and ambroxol have the ability to stimulate the production of endogenous pulmonary surfactant, and ambroxol, in addition, slows down its breakdown.
+Surfactant ensures the stability of alveolar cells during breathing, prevents the alveoli from collapsing, protects them from the effects of external adverse factors, and improves the “sliding” of bronchopulmonary secretions along the epithelium of the bronchial mucosa.
+Reducing the viscosity of mucus and improving its sliding significantly increase the fluidity of sputum and facilitate its release from the respiratory tract.

-Method of administration and dosage Inside, inhalation, i / m, s / c, i / v slowly.
-Inside: adults and children over 14 years old - 8-16 mg 3-4 times a day; children under 14 years old - depending on age.
+Directions for use and doses Inside, inhalation, intramuscularly, subcutaneously, slowly intravenously.
+Orally: adults and children over 14 years old - 8–16 mg 3–4 times a day; children under 14 years old - depending on age.

-!!! one of the disadvantages of acetylcysteine, carbocysteine and partly bromhexine is their ability to enhance bronchospasm, therefore, the use of these drugs in the acute period of bronchial asthma is not shown
+!!! one of the disadvantages of acetylcysteine, carbocysteine and partly bromhexine is their ability to enhance bronchospasm, therefore the use of these drugs in acute period bronchial asthma is not indicated

 Mucolytic agents

-Acetylcysteine (ACC) is one of the most active mucolytic drugs.
-ACC breaks the bonds of mucopolysaccharides of sputum, which helps to reduce the viscosity of mucus, dilute it and facilitate excretion from the bronchial tract, without significantly increasing the volume of sputum.
-In addition, ACC increases the protection of cells against free radical oxidation inherent in the inflammatory response.
-ACC is a promising drug for the treatment of not only acute, but also chronic bronchopulmonary diseases, as well as for the prevention of adverse effects of xenobiotics, industrial dust, smoking, including the oncological incidence of these groups of patients.
-Antioxidant action helps to reduce inflammation in the bronchi, reduce the severity of disease and minimize the frequency of exacerbations.
-To date, only preparations containing acetylcysteine combine the properties of a mucolytic and an antioxidant.
+Actylcysteine (ACC) is one of the most active mucolytic drugs.
+ACC breaks the bonds of sputum mucopolysaccharides, which helps reduce the viscosity of mucus, thin it and facilitate removal from the bronchial tract, without significantly increasing the volume of sputum.
+In addition, ACC increases the protection of cells from free radical oxidation, which is characteristic of inflammatory reaction.
+ACC is a promising drug for the treatment of not only acute, but also chronic bronchopulmonary diseases, as well as for preventing the adverse effects of xenobiotics, industrial dust, smoking, including on the incidence of cancer in these groups of patients.
+The antioxidant effect helps reduce inflammation in the bronchi, reduces the severity of the disease and minimizes the frequency of exacerbations.
+To date, only drugs containing acetylcysteine combine the properties of a mucolytic and antioxidant.

-Indications for the use of the drug are acute, recurrent and chronic diseases of the lower respiratory tract, accompanied by the formation of viscous sputum, without or in the presence of a purulent inflammatory process - acute and chronic bronchitis, pneumonia, bronchiectasis, cystic fibrosis, and other chronic diseases of the respiratory tract.
-ACC is available in several dosage forms: tablets, powders, solutions, ampoules for injections.
-This allows you to choose the treatment individually for each patient.
+Indications for use of the drug are acute, recurrent and chronic diseases lower parts of the respiratory tract, accompanied by the formation of viscous sputum, without or in the presence of a purulent inflammatory process - acute and chronic bronchitis, pneumonia, bronchiectasis, cystic fibrosis, other chronic diseases of the respiratory tract.
+ACC is available in several dosage forms: tablets, powders, solutions, ampoules for injection.
+This allows you to select treatment individually for each patient.

-Applied by ACC in an average daily dose of 600 mg.
-After oral administration, the effect of the drug begins in 30-90 minutes.
-Usually, ACC is well tolerated, in rare cases, mild dyspeptic disorders are possible.
+ACC is applied in average daily dose 600 mg.
+After oral administration, the effect of the drug begins within 30-90 minutes.
+ACC is usually well tolerated; in rare cases, mild dyspeptic disorders are possible.

 Additional medicines used to treat cough

-For coughs associated with irritation of the upper respiratory tract, use is indicated antitussives with local anesthetic activity...
-Lozenges containing diclonin are a means of symptomatic therapy in the treatment of inflammatory processes in the pharynx (tonsillitis, pharyngitis) and larynx (laryngitis).
+For coughs associated with irritation of the upper respiratory tract, the use of antitussives with local anesthetic activity.
+Lozenges containing dyclonine are a means of symptomatic therapy during treatment inflammatory processes in the pharynx (sore throat, pharyngitis) and larynx (laryngitis).
 The drugs reduce the feeling of soreness and irritation in the throat, sensitivity to various irritating factors (temperature, chemical), disrupting the development of the cough reflex.
-The drug eliminates dry paroxysmal, barking cough, chest pain associated with cough.
+The drug eliminates dry paroxysmal, barking cough, chest pain associated with coughing.

 __________________________________________________________________________